0xdevalias/devalias.net/_posts/2013-07-31-rails-omniauth-and-stealthmode-oh-my.md

 ---
 (**tl;dr**: [Rails](http://rubyonrails.org/) is awesome, [OmniAuth](https://github.com/intridea/omniauth) is super useful, check out my new website [currently in stealthmode])

-Last Friday (N.B When I started writing this article it was last friday.. it’s been sitting here half finished for a while now.. :S my bad..) while sitting at work hacking out whatever I was working on at the time, I had an idea for a simple little website I wanted to put together.
+Last Friday (N.B When I started writing this article it was last friday.. it's been sitting here half finished for a while now.. :S my bad..) while sitting at work hacking out whatever I was working on at the time, I had an idea for a simple little website I wanted to put together.
 I quickly jotted down some notes, then left it till later on that evening.

-I was originally thinking of hacking it together in [PHP](https://secure.php.net/) (since that’s what i have the most backend experience with), but decided that I would use this as an excuse to play with something I’ve wanted to learn for a while: [Ruby on Rails](http://rubyonrails.org/).
+I was originally thinking of hacking it together in [PHP](https://secure.php.net/) (since that's what i have the most backend experience with), but decided that I would use this as an excuse to play with something I've wanted to learn for a while: [Ruby on Rails](http://rubyonrails.org/).

 Needless to say, like any good little geeky hacker type, I had heard a LOT of good things about Rails (and I suppose it helps that it originated at one of my favourite tech companies [37signals](http://37signals.com/opensource)), though never quite had the project or motivation to give it a proper try.. until now..